lyft/cartography/README.md

 5. **Get and run Cartography**

-	1. Run `pip install cartography` to install our code.
+	1. Run `pip3 install cartography` to install our code.

 	2. Finally, to sync your data: